 Standard and expected usage of TCP/UDP.
 Some protocols modify TCP/UDP or the way they are expected to be used.
 Of course, TCP Fast Open modifies TCP itself by introducing cookies for the first flight (which also requires a state).
 This probably explains why, even if the initial proposal is from 2011, it is still an experimental RFC and not enabled by default on most browsers.
 Other protocols, like DTLS, MinimaLT or QUIC, just use UDP, without modifying it, but do long-term bidirectional exchanges, which is not the usual for UDP.
-Long-term bidirectional exchanges are in general done over TCP, and most protocols using UDP either follow the one query/one reply model (e.g. DNS) or the one query/many replies model (e.g. FTP download).
+Long-term bidirectional exchanges are in general done over TCP and most protocols using UDP either follow the one query/one reply model (e.g. DNS) or the one query/many replies model (e.g. FTP download).

-Using UDP for long-term bidirectional exchanges introduces two issues: instability and computational overhead.
+Using UDP for long-term bidirectionnal exchanges introduces two issues: instability and computational overhead.
 The main and simplest reason for UDP instability are firewall rules which often block such traffic, except for the one query/one reply model.
 Besides that, some middlebox functions for long term bidirectional traffic are only available for TCP and with UDP will either reduce performance or cause instability.
-For example, in the context of QUIC, extensive guidance [13] is required to deal with usual traffic management over QUIC, with the RFC addressing issues such as: "Passive Network Performance Measurement and Troubleshooting; Stateful Treatment of QUIC Traffic; Address Rewriting to Ensure Routing Stability; Server Cooperation with Load Balancers; Filtering Behavior; UDP Blocking, Throttling, and NAT Binding; DDoS Detection and Mitigation; Quality of Service Handling and ECMP Routing;" and more.
-UDP bidirectional long-term exchanges that run through middleboxes that have not implemented these features (adapted to QUIC or to other protocols) will suffer from a lower quality of service and stability, sometimes with catastrophic effects [4].
+RFC9312 [8] provides extensive guidance on how to deal with usual traffic management over QUIC: "Passive Network Performance Measurement and Troubleshooting; Stateful Treatment of QUIC Traffic; Address Rewriting to Ensure Routing Stability; Server Cooperation with Load Balancers; Filtering Behavior; UDP Blocking, Throttling, and NAT Binding; DDoS Detection and Mitigation; Quality of Service Handling and ECMP Routing," and more.
+UDP bidirectional long-term exchanges that run through middleboxes that have not implemented these features (adapted to QUIC or to other protocols) will suffer from a lower quality of service and stability, sometimes with catastrophic effects [2].
 On top of that, when connection-oriented features are provided (e.g. by QUIC or MinimaLT), one general drawback is that the implementation of the protocol needs to provide for packet reordering and recovery from packet loss, in user-space, whereas protocols running over TCP receive that for free from the operating system's kernel-space TCP implementation, which has typically been highly tuned over many years, leading among other things to fewer interrupts and copies.